 - Using consistent font styles and colors across the website helps users understand they’re still on your site.

-- The use of user-friendly and meaningful keywords for URLs will help users and search engines understand navigation.
+- Using user-friendly and meaningful keywords for URLs will help users and search engines understand navigation.

 - Meaningful and self-explanatory titles (in the <TITLE> tag) should be used for pages.
-Search engines use these titles to display in the search result by search engines if improper titles are used when a user will skip your website pages, link, and proceed further.
+Search engines use these titles to display in the search results if improper titles are used when a user will skip your website pages, link, and proceed further.

 - In the Website Testing Checklist, the Compatibility Testing ensures that the web pages properly render different browsers like IE8, IE9, IE10, IE11, Chrome, Firefox, Safari, Opera, etc. Also, verify if it works properly on different Operating systems like Windows XP, Windows 7, Vista, Linux, Mac, etc., on various hardware configurations.